Uniform density in matroids, matrices and graphs: Graphic matroids

 \begin{example}[Tadpole graph] The tadpole graph (also called paw graph) shown in Figure \ref{fig: examples of uniformly dense graphs} looks like a tadpole and has the tadpole matroid $T_4$ as cycle matroid.
 As shown in Example \ref{ex: tadpole matroid}, the tadpole graph is not uniformly dense. \end{example}

-\begin{example}[Tree graph] A tree graph\footnote{A tree with multiple connected components is also called a \emph{forest.}} is a graph without cycles and the cycle matroid of a tree graph with $n$ edges is the uniform matroid $U_n^n$.
-This illustrates how one matroid ($U_n^n$) can correspond to multiple graphs (all tree graphs on $n$ edges).
-Since the uniform matroid is uniformly dense, tree graphs are uniformly dense.
+\begin{example}[Forest graph] The cycle matroid of a forest graph with $n$ edges is the uniform matroid $U_{n,n}$.
+This illustrates how one matroid ($U_{n,n}$) can correspond to multiple graphs (all forest graphs on $n$ edges).
+Since the uniform matroid is uniformly dense, forest graphs are uniformly dense.
 A \emph{cut edge} in a graph is an edge $e$ such that $c(E\backslash e)=c(E)+1$ and corresponds to a coloop in the cycle matroid.
-Following Theorem \ref{th: no loops or coloops}, a uniformly dense graph is either a tree graph or it contains no cut edges.
+Following Theorem \ref{th: no loops or coloops}, a uniformly dense graph is either a forest graph or it contains no cut edges.
 A loop in a graph is an edge of the form $\lbrace v,v\rbrace$ and corresponds to a loop in the cycle matroid.
 Loops are excluded in our definition of graphs, but this is without much loss of generality when studying uniformly dense graphs due to Theorem \ref{th: no loops or coloops}. \end{example} \begin{example}[Edge-transitive graphs] An \emph{automorphism} of a graph $G=(V,E)$ is a permutation $\pi$ of $V$ such that The automorphisms of a graph form a group $\operatorname{Aut}(G)$ and a graph is \emph{edge transitive} if $\operatorname{Aut}(G)$ acts transitively on $E$ via $\pi\lbrace u,v\rbrace=\lbrace \pi(u),\pi(v)\rbrace$.
 In other words, $G$ is edge transitive if for all $e,f\in E$ there exists an automorphism $\pi\in\operatorname{Aut}(G)$ such that $\pi(e)=f$.
 Narayanan and Vartak showed in \cite{narayanan_1981_molecular} that edge-transitive graphs are uniformly dense.
 A proof follows from the observation that the uniform measure on the bases of an edge-transitive graph is $E$-uniform.
 Figure \ref{fig: examples of uniformly dense graphs} shows some common examples of edge-transitive graphs: the cycle graph, complete graph and hypercube graph. \end{example}